hoodaddeveloper/Technical-Documentation-Page/README.md

 # Technical-Documentation-Page
-This is a Certification Project in freeCodeCamp about building a technical Documentation Page to serve as instruction or reference for a Topic.
+This is a Certification Project in freeCodeCamp about building a technical documentation page to serve as instruction or reference for a Topic.